Jared Padalecki: Career

 Also in 2005, Padalecki was cast as Sam Winchester on the WB series, Supernatural.
 The show ended in 2020, after fifteen seasons, making it the longest-running North American sci-fi series in history.

 In 2007, Jared served as the host of MTV's horror reality series, Room 401, which was discontinued after only eight episodes due to poor ratings.

 He had the lead role in 2008's Christmas Cottage as Thomas Kinkade, alongside acclaimed actor Peter O'Toole.

 He also had the lead role in the 2009 version of Friday the 13th as Clay Miller, a character who heads out to Camp Crystal Lake in search of his sister who has gone missing.

 In September 2019, Padalecki was announced as the title role in Walker, a reboot series of Walker, Texas Ranger in development at The CW.
 The reboot was ordered to series in January 2020 and premiered in January 2021.
 The series was cancelled in 2024 after four seasons.
 A month later, Padalecki agreed to guest star on The Boys, the Amazon Prime Video superhero drama helmed by Supernatural creator, Eric Kripke.
 In August 2024, it was announced that Padalecki would join the cast of Fire Country for a three-episode guest stint with the possibility of headlining a spinoff.

 In September 2025, it was announced that Padalecki would star in a Netflix film adaptation of Katherine Center's novel The Bodyguard, opposite Leighton Meester.

 Personal life

 Padalecki's engagement to his Supernatural co-star Genevieve Cortese was announced in January 2010.
 They met when Cortese guest-starred as Ruby on the show's fourth season.
 Padalecki proposed to her in front of their favorite painting, Joan of Arc, by French realist Jules Bastien-Lepage at New York's Metropolitan Museum of Art in October 2009.
 The pair married on February 27, 2010, in Cortese's hometown of Sun Valley, Idaho.
 They have three children.

 Padalecki supported Beto O'Rourke for the 2018 Senate election in Texas alongside Supernatural co-stars Jensen Ackles and Misha Collins.

+Padalecki was also the owner of Stereotype, a '90s-themed bar in Austin, Texas, which opened in 2018.
+Following a physical altercation at the bar on 27 October 2019, Padalecki was arrested and charged with public intoxication as well as two counts of assault causing bodily injury before being released on bond the same day.